cournape/Bento/README.txt

 The core design decisions are::

-        * simplicity, explicit and one obvious way to do it
+        * simple, explicit and one obvious way to do it
-        * package description in a custom language, to avoid running untrusted code
+        * package description in a custom, limited language, to avoid running untrusted code
         * easy and stable interface with 3rd party build tools like make or scons
+        * interoperate with existing python packaging infrastructure through file format, tools and protocol, not API

 What can it do
 ==============